notaryaman/Pixel-Peril-Video-Game/README.md

 Ensure you have these dependencies installed before compiling and running the game.\

 ### Compilation

 To compile the game, follow these steps:

-Make sure you have all the required dependencies installed.
+1. Make sure you have all the required dependencies installed.

-Download the source code and navigate to the directory containing the code.
+2. Download the source code and navigate to the directory containing the code.

-Compile the code using your preferred C++ compiler.
+3. Compile the code using your preferred C++ compiler.
 For example, you can do the following on VScode to compile the code:
+'''bash
 **Cntrl + Shift + B**
+'''
 Or you can use g++ with the following command:\
+''' bash
 **g++ -o pixel_peril main.cpp -lGL -lGLU -lglfw -lglut -std=c++11**
+'''

 ### Running the Game
 After successfully compiling the game, you can run it with the following command: